peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 ## Data
 The raster images are RGB-GeoTiffs with EPSG:2180 spatial reference system and the masks are single-channel GeoTiffs with EPSG:2180 spatial reference system.
 The dataset contains 33 orthophotos with 25 cm per pixel resolution (~9000x9500 px) and 8 orthophotos with 50 cm per pixel resolution (~4200x4700 px).

+**Important note**: If you're using this data, please note the license information on their [web site](https://landcover.ai.linuxpolska.com/).
+"This dataset is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)."

 To get a better understanding about how the dataset looks like, you find three examples below.

 <p align="center">